The global lost: 56,800 migrants dead and missing in 4 years

 Despite talk of the ‘waves’ of African migrants trying to cross the Mediterranean, as many migrate within Africa - 16 million - as leave for Europe.
 In all, since 2014, at least 18,400 African migrants have died traveling within Africa, according to the figures compiled from AP and IOM records.
 That includes more than 4,300 unidentified bodies in a single South African province, and 8,700 whose traveling companions reported their disappearance en route out of the Horn of Africa in interviews with 4Mi.

 When people vanish while migrating in Africa, it is often without a trace.
 The IOM says the Sahara Desert may well have killed more migrants than the Mediterranean.
 But no one will ever know for sure in a region where borders are little more than lines drawn on maps and no government is searching an expanse as large as the continental United States.
-The harsh sun and swirling desert sands quickly decompose and bury bodies of migrants, so that even when they turn up, they are usually impossible to identify.
+The harsh sun and swirling desert sands quickly decompose and bury bodies of migrants, so that even when they turn up, they are usually impossible to identify .

 With a prosperous economy and stable government, South Africa draws more migrants than any other country in Africa.
 The government is a meticulous collector of fingerprints - nearly every legal resident and citizen has a file somewhere - so bodies without any records are assumed to have been living and working in the country illegally.
 The corpses are fingerprinted when possible, but there is no regular DNA collection.